Apple's iPhone X finally brings a much needed makeover

 Longtime Samsung fans may not be so impressed with these changes, since OLED screens have existed in those phones for years and Samsung already introduced the nearly frameless Galaxy S8 and Note 8 phones earlier this year.

-The iPhone X also a new Face ID facial recognition platform to unlock the phone and use Apple Pay.
+The iPhone X also has Face ID, a new facial recognition platform to unlock the phone and use Apple Pay.
 The new system takes the place of the Touch ID fingerprint sensor since the home button was tossed out to make room for more screen.
-The new device also has wireless charging thanks to a glass back, a new A11 Bionic processor and an improved 12 megapixel camera.
+The new device also has wireless charging thanks to a glass back, a new A11 Bionic processor and an improved 12-megapixel camera.

 The event ushering in the phones' arrival is chock-full of significance, both symbolic and material.
-Apple unveils its latest phones for the first time in the Steve Jobs Theater at its new Apple Park campus in Cupertino, California.
-The choice in location gives a nod the company's former co-founder and CEO who died after after a long battle with pancreatic cancer.
+Apple unveiled its latest phones for the first time in the Steve Jobs Theater at its new Apple Park campus in Cupertino, California.
+The choice in location gives a nod to the company's co-founder and former CEO who died in 2011 after a long battle with pancreatic cancer.

 This year also marks the 10th anniversary of the first iPhone (hence the iPhone X name).
 When Jobs introduced the device in January 2007, he called it "a revolutionary and magical product that is literally five years ahead of any other mobile phone."
 It changed the way we live, communicate and shop, and turned Apple into the highest-valued and most profitable company in the world.